A Quiet Place (2018)

 All committing to the silent nature of the film, John Krasinski, Emily Blunt, Noah Jupe and Millicent Simmonds (who’s deaf in real life) make up a devoted family unit and convey more in their faces than any ham-fisted words could.
 The director shares a tender, understated moment with his real-life wife during a dance to Neil Young’s “Harvest Moon” via shared ear buds before putting her in so much peril.
 Emotionally available and retaining her maternal nurturing in every heightened situation thrown her way, Emily Blunt handles it all with aplomb, whether it be dealing with an exposed nail on a step to cowering in a bathtub while giving birth at the most inopportune time to realizing her safe haven is simultaneously flooding and being invaded by one of the monsters.
 Noah Jupe (2017's "Wonder") is a natural at conveying terror in his face as Marcus, and the facially expressive Millicent Simmonds, following her breakout role in Todd Haynes’ “Wonderstruck” last year, continues to impress as Regan, feeling a sense of guilt for the loss of Beau that adds a major source of emotional weight.

 Forcing the viewer to be in a stew and become an active, breath-holding participant in the quiet game, “A Quiet Place” is a well-oiled, shiver-inducing delivery system of stressful suspense that wouldn’t work as well without the emotional investment in the family at hand (even if their credited names are never actually uttered in the film).
 The family is resilient yet fallible, and yet, this is not a horror film where characters commit baffling or idiotic actions that viewers could never see themselves doing in such a situation.
 Valuing the storytelling art of showing rather than telling, director John Krasinski also takes the approach of “Jaws,” “Alien,” or, most recently, 2014’s “Godzilla,” by only gradually revealing the monsters and their arachnid-like limbs in quick glimpses.
 Once the monsters are shown in full digitally rendered view, some of the dread slackens a bit without breaking the spell; a set-piece in a silo even ups the ante with the quicksand of the grain as life-threatening as the creatures and slyly reminding of the T-rex jeep attack in “Jurassic Park.”
-Driven by primal, nerve-shredding tension, “A Quiet Place” does the horror genre so proud as smart, classy mainstream genre filmmaking that one will need an alcoholic beverage afterward to take the edge off.
+Driven by primal, nerve-shredding tension and controlled craftsmanship, “A Quiet Place” does the horror genre so proud as smart, classy mainstream genre filmmaking that one will need an alcoholic beverage afterward to take the edge off.

 Grade: B +